-Viña Almaviva winery is located in Santa Rosa im Maipo Valley
+Viña Almaviva Winery is located in Santa Rosa Maipo Valley

 near the capital Santiago de Chile.
-It was in 1997 as joint venture
+It was named 1997 joint venture

 between Château Mouton-Rothschild

 (Baroness Philippine de Rothschild) and the winery Concha y Toro

 founded.
 The aim was to produce a top Chilean red wine with a fusion of European and South American viticulture traditions.
 The model was the joint venture Opus One